getsentry/snuba/docs/source/clickhouse/topology.rst

 `Distributed <https://clickhouse.com/docs/en/engines/table-engines/special/distributed/>`_)
 and local tables (generally using one of the `MergeTree-derived <https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/>`_ table engines).
-Distributed tables exist to aggregate from the shards of local tables, and following the sequence above, distributed tables tend to be created on query nodes and local tables tend to be created on storage nodes.
+Distributed tables exist to aggregate from the shards of local table.
+Distributed tables are created on query nodes and local tables are created on storage nodes.

 Tying it all together
 ---------------------